alexfernandez/alexfernandez.github.io/permanent/cv.md

 In 2020 I collaborated full time with [LeanMind](https://leanmind.es/en/) optimizing a system that generated invoices for 1M+ customers.
-We managed to reduce running time of the invoicing system from a full week to about four hours.
+We reduced running time of the invoicing system from a full week to about four hours.

 Since 2012 I have worked sporadically as a freelancer, mostly doing backend development in Node.js,